010001000100000101000001/human-anatomy-quiz/README.md

 ###  Feedback to the User
 Upon answering a question, players receive immediate feedback:
-- A correct answer results in a congratulatory message which is in green text achieved by importing colorama module and applying the necessary changes to the code.
+- A correct answer results in a print statement that reads "Correct!" which is in bright green text that indicates to the user they choose the correct answer.
+This is achieved by importing the colorama module and applying the necessary changes to the code.

 ![image](https://github.com/010001000100000101000001/human-anatomy-quiz/assets/147556282/5240f0ef-0f28-402a-8015-9144b44e5ccb)

 - An incorrect answer lets the user know it was incorrect and provides them with the correct answer helping to educate them.
-This is in red text indicationg that the answer was wrong also achieved using the imported colorama module.
+This is white text with a red background indicating that the answer was wrong also achieved using the imported colorama module.
+This was orginally in red text with a black background but the visibility of the text did not come across very clearly.

   ![image](https://github.com/010001000100000101000001/human-anatomy-quiz/assets/147556282/c6804e48-5561-45cb-8e5e-85eb86226142)